Camp Connect 2022

 The mission of Project Connect is to serve as an outreach program for families and others seeking autism spectrum specific resources in the community.
 Outreach activities include the Project Connect Autism Resource Guide, Parents' Night Out and Camp Connect.

 Project Connect Autism Resource Guide is a 112-page PDF.
-This resource guide is designed as a resource to help parents identify and select services for their children with an autism spectrum disorder.
+This guide is designed as a resource to help parents identify and select services for their children with an autism spectrum disorder.
 Please note that its large size may keep it from opening in some browsers and some devices.

 Parents' Night Out